gitshiven/gitshiven/README.md

 ## 🧠 Currently Learning

 - **Web Development**
-  Building full-stack apps using React, Tailwind, FastAPI, and PostgreSQL
+  Building full-stack apps using React, Tailwind, Mongodb and PostgreSQL

 - **Hugging Face & Transformers**
   Working with `transformers` and `datasets` to fine-tune LLMs